PurdueCAM2Project/Training/ImageTeam/week_1/week_1.md

 - [Andrew Ng at Coursera](https://www.coursera.org/learn/machine-learning/home/welcome)
 - [Nando de Freitas at Oxford](https://www.cs.ox.ac.uk/people/nando.defreitas/machinelearning/)

+If you are stuck on any of the material, please email me at gauenk@purdue.edu with your questions!

 ## Tasks

 - Complete all assignments in the video summary